SunnyDevendranadh/websearch-aii-agent/README.md

 A sophisticated CLI tool for generating comprehensive market research reports using advanced AI models.
 Featuring Rust acceleration for performance-critical operations and enhanced with real-time web search capabilities, this tool delivers professional-quality market analysis for any topic.

+This project was developed by Sunny Devendrandh Karri as a final project for IS-170.
+I am grateful to Professor Choi for assigning this fascinating challenge.
+The project not only taught us how to work with AI agents but also helped us understand their importance and exposed us to career opportunities in this field.

 ![Market Research Agent Demo](docs/images/demo.gif)

 ## 🔑 Key Features